jeka-dev/jeka/docs/reference-guide/build-library-project-build.md

 The API classes all belongs to `dev.jeka.core.api.java.testing` [package](https://github.com/jerkar/jeka/tree/master/dev.jeka.core/src/main/java/dev/jeka/core/api/java/testing).

+### `JkTestProcessor`

-* `JkTestProcessor` This is the entry point to launch tests.
-Tests are executed using the current classloader classpath + extra class path mentioned in `#launch` method arguments.
+This is the entry point to launch tests.
+Tests are executed using the current classloader classpath
++ extra class path mentioned in `#launch` method arguments.

 We can access to `JkEngineBehavior` by `JkTestProcessor#getEngineBehavior()`.
 From there we can

   * Select output dir of the test report
   * Change how test progress are displayed
-  * Modify how _JUnitPlatform_ will behave by accessing directly to the _JunitPlatfoem` API
+  * Modify how _JUnitPlatform_ will behave by accessing directly to the _JunitPlatform_ API

-* `JkTestResult` The result of a test launch : count for found, failure, skip, success ...
+### `JkTestSelection`

-* `JkTestSelection` A mean to determine which test to launch.
+This is the object passed as argument of `JkTestProcessor#launch` to determine which test to launch.

 It can be set using file or tag filter.
-It is also possible to code against *JUnit Platform*
+It is also possible to code against  _JunitPlatform_ API.

+### `JkTestResult`

+The result of a test launch.
+Ir provides count for tests found, failure, skip, success ...

 ## Project API